Pintler Mountain Beef: Mountain Raised Angus since 1904

 Rasumus and Anne Marie

 Rasmus and Ann Marie Christensen immigrate from Denmark in 1904 and land in Montana around 1908, ultimately settling on Ross’ Fork of Rock Creek in 1928.
-They have seven children: Eli, Oswald, Robert, Alice, Ann, Carl, and Violet.
+They had seven children: Eli, Oswald, Robert, Alice, Ann, Carl, and Violet.
+Rasmus worked for the railroad as well.

 1930's to 1950's